zeissmicroscopy/cytodata_2022_workshop/README.md

 ***

-## Tile an array to apply a deep learning model using cztile package
+## Tile an array to apply a processing function using cztile package

 In order to apply a model to an image one typically has to tile the array.
 While there are many ways to achieve this, we @ZEISS mainly use the [cztile] package for that, which is also used inside the [Napari] plugin.
 The tiling strategy ensures that for a given total area with a minimal number of tiles of constant total area such that: